svewap/nnrestapi/Documentation/Authentication/Authentication/10_http_auth.rst

    3. | **Set the Rest-Api Key**
       Switch to the **tab "RestAPI"**.
 Enter a password in the field **"Rest-Api Key"**.
-This will be the password that must be used when sending requests with HTTP Basic Authentication to the TYPO3 Rest Api.
+This will be the password that must be used when sending requests with HTTP Basic Authentication.

    4. | **Check your @Api\Access()-annotations**
       Make sure, the endpoints that should be accessible by the user have the correct rights set using the ``@Api\Access()``